16 labourers abducted in Pakistan's Khyber Pakhtunkhwa province

-Peshawar, Jan 9 (PTI) At least 16 labourers were kidnapped by unknown armed men in Pakistan's restive Khyber Pakhtunkhwa province on Thursday, local police said.
+Peshawar, Jan 9 (PTI) At least 16 labourers working on a uranium and plutonium mining site in Pakistan's restive Khyber Pakhtunkhwa province were abducted by unknown armed men on Thursday, sources said.

-The labourers working on a government installation have been abducted from a vehicle enroute to a construction site.
+The labourers were abducted from a vehicle en route to the Atomic Energy Mine Project site in Lakki Marwat district.

 No group claimed responsibility for the abduction.